COSC3020/isomorphism-nodes-connectivity-rzafft1/README.md

 $G_1=(V_1 , E_1)$ is isomorphic to $G_2 = (V_2, E_2)$ if there exists a
 one-to-one and onto function (bijection) $f: V_1 \rightarrow V_2$ such that $(u,v)
 \in E_1$ iff $(f(u),f(v)) \in E_2$.

+proof

+- if we have two graphs $A$ and $B$ that are completley connected and have the same number of nodes...
+- there exists a mapping such that any single node in $A$ can be mapped to exaclty one node in $B$ (i.e. $A$ and $B$ have the same number of nodes, and are one to one)
+- since there is such a mapping that all nodes in $A$ have a corresponding node mapped in $B$, both graphs are completley connected such that there exists an edge between every node in both graphs
+- any nodes in $A$ that are connected by and edge, must also have a corresponding pair of nodes in $B$ also connected by an edge
+- this holds the required one to one and onto bijection between $A$ and $B$
+- therefore, any two graphs that are completley connected and have the same number of nodes are isomorphic